What to Do in Milos, Greece: 3 Days of Fishing Villages

 Breakfast - Cafe Palaios

 After walking back the way you came, try a traditional bite of karpouzopita, or Greek watermelon pie, from Cafe Palaios.
-With a name meaning “old,” authenticity oozes out of this favored patisserie where all the homemade products are baked just the way grandma used to make them.
+With a name meaning “old,” authenticity oozes out of this favored patisserie where all the homemade products are baked the way grandma used to make them.
 An outdoor courtyard overlooks the main square to serve up a side of people watching.

 Plaka

 Weave through the remaining narrow alleyways of Milos’s charming main town, Plaka, which boasts a quintessentially Greek aesthetic.
-You never know what blue-trimmed shutters or towering pink bougainvillea tree will be hiding around the next turn, so it doesn’t hurt to get a bit lost and see where the wind takes you.
-Art studios and other craft shops are in abundance selling handmade creations from lava bead jewelry to seascape paintings, making the historic capital one of the best places to buy a Milos souvenir.
+You never know what blue-trimmed shutters or towering pink bougainvillea will be hiding around the next turn, so it doesn’t hurt to get a bit lost and see where the wind takes you.
+Art studios and craft shops are in abundance selling handmade creations from lava bead jewelry to seascape paintings, making the historic capital one of the best places to buy a Milos souvenir.

 Lunch - Medusa